rehierl/abstract-properties/11-x-hierarchies/12-0-setup-variations/2-0-subset.md

-* (a < b), (a -> b) := (a subset-of b)
+- (a < b), (a -> b) := (a subset-of b)
-* (a < b), (down -> up) := "a" is down, "b" is up
+- (a < b), (down -> up) := "a" is down, "b" is up

 <!-- ======================================================================= -->
 # DI-RE-OV, partial

-* the "DI xor RE xor OV" case
-* everything that is possible in DI-RE and RE-OV

 DI-RE summary

-* no node tree (!)
+- no node tree (!)
-* no parallel sub-components
+- no parallel sub-components
-* does not support all partial orders
+- does not support all partial orders
-* multiple roots, non-unique rooted paths
+- several roots, non-unique rooted paths
-* upward-total, suffix-order
+- upward-total, suffix-order

 RE-OV summary

-* a node tree - e.g. rps of a tree
-* unclear if more than one component is possible ? e.g. not if rooted paths from a forest - disjoint
+- unclear if more than one component is possible ? e.g. not if rooted paths from a forest - disjoint
-* parallel sub-components are possible
+- parallel sub-components are possible
-* seems to support all partial orders
+- seems to support all partial orders
-* rooted paths are not necessarily unique
+- rooted paths are not necessarily unique
-* possibly downward-total - e.g. rps of a tree
+- possibly downward-total - e.g. rps of a tree
-* possibly? - upward-total
+- possibly? - upward-total

-remarks

-* application - the rooted paths of a tree
+- e.g. the rooted paths of a tree

+DI-RE-OV summary

-* DI-RE-OV - to support the rps of a forest
+- e.g. all the rooted paths in a forest

 <!-- ======================================================================= -->
 # RE-only, total